interledger/rfcs/0029-stream/0029-stream.md

 | Source Asset Code | Utf8String | Asset code of endpoint that sent the frame. |
 | Source Asset Scale | UInt8 | Asset scale of endpoint that sent the frame. |

-Asset details exposed by this frame MUST not change during the lifetime of a Connection.
+Asset details exposed by this frame MUST NOT change during the lifetime of a Connection.
 Because of this, endpoints that honor `ConnectionAssetDetails` frames SHOULD ignore any repeat `ConnectionAssetDetails` frames for a given Connection.

 ### 5.4.
 Error Codes